smart-data-models/dataModel.DCAT-AP/CatalogueDCAT-AP/doc/spec_IT.md

         model: https://schema.org/URL
         type: Relationship
     homepage:
-      description: 'This property refers to a web page that acts as the main page for the Catalogue.'
+      description: 'Property.
+Model:''foaf:homepage''.
+This property refers to a web page that acts as the main page for the Catalogue.'
       format: uri
       type: string
       x-ngsi: